NHOrus/srwq-compilation/episode-02.md

 "What is it?"

-"I'm picking up friendly signals...to the north, where we're headed.
+"I'm picking up friendly signals... to the north, where we're headed.
 They're about a hundred klicks north of the base, and they just appeared out of nowhere!
 They couldn't have sneaked up there, there was no time..."

 Latooni has recovered her glasses, and has gone back to her maps, although she is rubbing her future black eye.